 Yesterday, the head of the Iranian Shura Council, Ali Larijani, told the Al-Alam TV channel that a number of persons were arrested in connection with the investigation into Roshan’s assassination, claiming that ''evidence has been found.”
 Larijani added: ''We will not hesitate to punish the Zionist regime so that it realizes that such operations will have clear responses.”

 Meanwhile, British Foreign Secretary William Hague told The Guardian that military action against Iran is unlikely, saying he prefers “the imposition of tough sanctions on Tehran.”
-[For his part], Israeli Foreign Minister Avigdor Lieberman has said that Iran, which has warned Gulf states against [boosting production of oil] to compensate [Gulf] shares, is ''seeking to control the Gulf States.”
-[Lieberman] ruled out the scenario of war.
+[For his part], Israeli Foreign Minister Avigdor Liberman has said that Iran, which has warned Gulf states against [boosting production of oil] to compensate [Gulf] shares, is ''seeking to control the Gulf States.”
+[Liberman] ruled out the scenario of war.

 Continue reading this article by registering at no cost and get unlimited access to:

 - The award-winning Middle East Lobbying - The Influence Game

 - Archived articles